Aura Creekside Apartments

 Located 39 miles northeast of Atlanta, Cumming combines small-town charm with convenient suburban living.
 This Forsyth County seat offers outdoor recreation at Sawnee Mountain Preserve, where hiking trails lead to panoramic views, and Lake Lanier, a popular destination for water activities.
 The rental market includes apartments near downtown and residential communities throughout the area, with current average rents ranging from $1,605 for one-bedroom units to $2,345 for four-bedroom homes.

 Cumming's location along Georgia 400 provides easy access to Atlanta while maintaining its distinct community character.
-The annual Cumming Country Fair & Festival in October draws visitors from across the region with its agricultural exhibits, entertainment, and family activities.
+The annual Cumming Country Fair & Festival in October draws visitors from across the region with its agricultural exhibits, entertainment, and activities for everyone.
 The University of North Georgia's Cumming campus enhances educational opportunities in the area.
 As Forsyth County's only incorporated city, Cumming continues to grow while preserving its welcoming atmosphere and scenic surroundings.

 Car-Dependent